Jkqx/Assignment2ID/README.md

 Upcoming releases

-Login Page:
+# Login Page:
 Login UI consisting of email and password
 Login “Email” or “Username” will automatically bring the user to either the admin page or the customer page.
 (Database helps sift through whether email provided is a admin or customer)

-Navigation bar:
+# Navigation bar:

-Dropdown of different clothing filters

-Bring user to different pages
+-Bring user to different pages

-Logo at top left
+-Logo at top left

-Navigation bar (Mobile):
+# Navigation bar (Mobile):

-Hamburger Menu
+-Hamburger Menu

-Logo at Center of the navbar (position: absolute)
+-Logo at Center of the navbar (position: absolute)

-Store Page:
+# Store Page:

-Items and pictures
+- Items and pictures

-Prices and discounts
+- Prices and discounts

-Account page:
+# Account page:

-Order status
+-Order status

-Order history
+-Order history

-Cart
+-Cart

-Edit profile
+-Edit profile

-Username

-Password
+-Username
+-Password

-Phone Number
+-Phone Number

-Address (Delivery)
+-Address (Delivery)

-Admin page:
+# Admin page:

 Login UI consisting of email and password

-Admin are also able to add and delete user page?
-(HTML: CSS:
+Admin are also able to add and delete users?

-Statistics of Items sold

-Able to show the months and date of sale.

-Able to show which categories for clothing has the most sale.

-Shoes the latest transaction

-Unique Points:
+# Unique Points:

 Slider on homepage
 Discounts on homepage